rtmigo/xrandom_dart/README.md

 JavaScript [xorshift](https://github.com/AndreasMadsen/xorshift) library, that tested the 128+ similarly.

-Unit testing is done in the GitHub Actions cloud on Windows, Ubuntu and macOS in VM and NODE modes.
+Testing is done in the GitHub Actions cloud on Windows, Ubuntu and macOS in VM and NODE modes.

 # Usage